alexanderkozlenko/addax/doc/topics/features.md

 <p />

-The framework has built-in support for working with tabular fields as values of the following types:
+The framework has built-in support for interpreting tabular fields as values of the following types:

 <p />